metal3-io/metal3-docs/design/hardware-classification-controller/support-for-new-parameters-hwcc.md

    by providing `hardwareCharacteristics.firmware.bios.vendor` and `hardwareCharacteristics.firmware.bios.version`.

-   The classification of `vendor` and `version` will be done using exact string match of the values provided by user in profile.
+   The classification of `vendor` will be done using exact string match of the value provided by user in profile.

+   The classification of `version` will be done by checking if host `version` is greater than equal to `minorVersion` and less than equal to `majorVersion`. `minorVersion` and `majorVersion` are provided by user in profile.

    Investigation details: Below is sample introspection data for firmware.
    `BIOS` field under firmware have two fields, `vendor` and `version`.